Cocaine Addiction

 • Group therapy: This involves participating in support groups and therapy sessions with other people who are also in recovery.

-• Medication-assisted treatment: This involves using medications such as antidepressants or anti-anxiety drugs to manage withdrawal symptoms and cravings, we would advise also getting therapy to resolve problems that the medication wont address.
+• Medication-assisted treatment: This involves using medications such as antidepressants or anti-anxiety drugs to manage withdrawal symptoms and cravings.
+We would advise also getting therapy to resolve problems that the medication won't address.

 It is essential to find a treatment program that suits your specific needs and preferences.
 A professional rehab centre can provide a comprehensive assessment and create a personalised treatment plan that addresses your unique challenges, goals, and situation.